-There is a huge difference between the importance and the impact of an Academy Award back then compared to now.
-A highly publicized main event with worldwide coverage on television, the internet and in newspapers from the moment the nominations are announced, the value – both commercially and artistically – of being nominated or winning an Academy Award can be terribly influential for the box-office results of a movie.
-Although important in the 1930s as well, winning an Academy Award didn’t mean that much to Miss Rainer – not in those days at least.
+There is a considerable difference between the importance and the impact of an Academy Award back then compared to now.
+A highly publicized main event with worldwide coverage on television, the internet, and in newspapers from the moment the nominations are announced, the value—both commercially and artistically—of being nominated or winning an Academy Award can be terribly influential for the box office receipts of a movie.
+Although important in the 1930s as well, winning an Academy Award didn’t mean that much to Miss Rainer—not in those days at least.
 It certainly put her on a pedestal which is something ‘very dangerous: it is on the earth, it is not rooted in the earth, and it wiggles so you can fall off,’ she said.
 She was not happy in Hollywood, also because she loved to observe and look at people.
 And what happened?
 She became famous all of a sudden, so she couldn’t look around anymore because everybody was looking at her.
-Miss Rainer: “It wasn’t comfortable, I wasn’t sure if I wanted that life, I felt as though I had arrived at a dead end.
-I wanted to give and I wanted everybody to accept it, hopefully, whatever little I was able to do.”
-She compared it with being the Queen of England: “The poor Queen, everybody stares at her, she can hardly have a life without everybody noticing anything she does.
+Miss Rainer: “It wasn’t comfortable.
+I wasn’t sure if I wanted that life.
+I felt as though I had arrived at a dead end.
+I wanted to give, and I wanted everybody to accept it, hopefully, whatever little I was able to do.”
+She compared it with being the Queen of England, “The poor Queen, everybody stares at her.
+She can hardly have a life without everybody noticing anything she does.
 And whatever she does in private, people try to prey into it.
 I didn’t want that kind of life, I wasn’t groomed for that.
 I wanted to be successful, but I didn’t want to be famous.”

-Miss Rainer, who started on the stage with Max Reinhardt, said: “There’s a direct contact when you’re on the stage.
+Miss Rainer, who started on the stage with Max Reinhardt, said, “There’s a direct contact when you’re on the stage.
 You feel the atmosphere, even when you make a long pause.
-When I did ‘Joan of Arc’ or things like that, you could feel how long you could keep the pause until your audience got restless.”
-When she made films, she could not feel she really had done anything because there was no response – which was exactly what she needed.
+When I did “Joan of Arc” or things like that, you could feel how long you could keep the pause until your audience got restless.”
+When she made films, she could not feel she really had done anything because there was no response—which was exactly what she needed.
 Miss Rainer: “I really was very unhappy in Hollywood, it was an atmosphere I was not ready for.
 I was very young, I thought of doing something marvelous.
-I wanted to become an actress to breath something out – anything – but I never wanted to become famous.”
+I wanted to become an actress to breathe something out—anything—but I never wanted to become famous.”